dmadison/Prismatik-iRacing/README.md

 These options can be customized to your liking, depending on how you want the lights to look.

 * **fps:** update rate for the API data and LED frames. *iRacing* API data is limited to a max of 60 fps.
 * **direction:** light-up pattern direction.
-Options: all, symmetric, clockwise, counter-clockwise.
+Options: all, symmetric, clockwise, counter-clockwise, or bidirectional.
 * **colors:** comma-separated list of RGB colors as [hex triplets](https://en.wikipedia.org/wiki/Web_colors#Hex_triplet).
 Ordered from low mapped value to high.
 * **off_color:** the 'zero' color that fills the rest of the LEDs.
 Usually black, but it's available to change if you want to.
+* **single_color:** boolean for whether to use a single color for all LEDs per frame, or whether to use multiple colors mapped based on LED position.
+* **bidirectional_color:** if true, scales the color array so both sides of the bidirectional pattern will display the same colors.
+If false, allows different colors on either side.
+Only used with the bidirectional pattern and single color mode.
 * **blink_rate**: blinking speed of the LEDs if they're past the max value, in Hertz.
 Set to 0 or 'off' to disable blinking entirely.
 * **color_smoothing:** when enabled, adds a linear fade between colors for a smooth transition.
 If disabled, color transitions are abrupt.
 * **data_filtering:** weight towards the new value for the low-pass filter.
 Can either be set as a preset (none, low, medium, high) or as a float value from 0 - 1.
 Smaller values will give smoother but less-responsive results.